JRCSTU/CO2MPAS-TA/doc/glossary.rst

     repeatability
-        The capability of |co2mpas| to duplicate the exact simulation results when running repeatedly *on the same* computer.
+        The capability of |co2mpas| to duplicate the exact simulation results when running repeatedly **on the same** computer.
-        This is guaranteed by using non-stohastic algorthms (or using always the same random-seed).
+        This is guaranteed by using non-stochastic algorithms (or using always the same random-seed).

     reproducibility
     replicability